Hugius/FabiEngine3D/doc/markdown/CAPTOR_ENTITY.md

-# Reflection Entity
+# Captor Entity

 ## 1. General

-- The reflection entity is a 3D captor in 3D space.
+- The captor entity is a 3D "camera" in 3D space.
 - Everything around the entity is captured into an internal cube map.
 - The cube map is used for cube reflections.